Sex.Violence.FamilyValues: Controversy

 In June 2012, Sex.Violence.FamilyValues was acquired by distributor Cathay Cinemas, making it the first short film to obtain a solo theatrical release in Singapore.
 However, a day after its premiere on 5 October 2012, Singapore's Media Development Authority (MDA) revoked the film's M18 classification and banned the film following complains from Indians who had viewed the trailer containing the racial content, alleging that Porn Masala contained scenes which were offensive to Singapore's Indian community.

 The ban sparked a public furore in Singapore and abroad.
 Numerous film festivals where Porn Masala was screened defended the film and issued statements of protest against the ban.
-In Singapore, Members of Parliament questioned the MDA's eleventh hour u-turn in the state's legislature.
+In Singapore, Members of Parliament questioned the MDA's late review in the state's legislature.

 On 6 November 2012, the film's director and producers submitted an appeal to Singapore's government-appointed Films Appeal Committee, asking for the ban to be lifted.

 On 11 January 2013, the Committee overturned the Board of Film Censors' decision and lifted the ban.
 However, it stopped short of reinstating the film's M18 classification, saying that some references in Porn Masala might still be construed as offensive to Singapore's Indian community.
 Instead, it announced that the film would be given an R21 rating subject to edits by the filmmaker.

 The Singapore version of the film was completed and passed by the MDA in February 2013 and was released on 14 March.
 However, within a week of the release, the film was banned by the Film Censorship Board of Malaysia and withdrawn from the Asean International Film Festival & Awards, where it was due to be screened on 28 March.